Surrey Storm

-Surrey Storm is an English netball team based at the University of Surrey.
-Their senior team plays in the Netball Superleague.
+Surrey Storm was an English netball team based at the University of Surrey.
+Their senior team played in the Netball Super League between 2005 and 2024.
 Between 2001 and 2005 they played in the Super Cup as London Hurricanes.
 After forming a partnership with Brunel University London, they became the Brunel Hurricanes.
-In 2005–06 they were founder members of the new Netball Superleague.
-Before the 2009–10 Netball Superleague season, they ended their partnership with Brunel University, relocated to the University of Surrey and became Surrey Storm.
-As Surrey Storm they were Superleague champions in 2015 and 2016.
+In 2005–06 they were founder members of the new Netball Super League.
+Before the 2009–10 Netball Super League season, they relocated to the University of Surrey and became Surrey Storm.
+They were Super League champions in 2015 and 2016.
+In 2023, England Netball announced plans to relaunch the Netball Super League in 2025, with an aim to professionalise the league.
+During the tender process, the new operating standards for clubs made it unfeasible for Surrey Storm to participate in the league and the franchise disbanded after the 2024 season.